-Fitness trackers are no longer glorified pedometers; in the last years, they become a fitness necessity if you are planning on getting real about your health.
+Fitness trackers are no longer glorified pedometers; in the last years, they become a fitness necessity if you are planning on getting real about your health and fitness levels.

 As we mentioned before today’s fitness market is loaded with great gadgets, many of which are capable of doing a pretty good job at the basics of tracking.
 But honestly, we are only considering the very best, and you should be too.